"Meeting the needs of the present generation without compromising the ability of future generations to meet their own needs."

 Texas State students have many opportunities through course work, research, and community involvement to address sustainability challenges whether they be environmental, economic, or social issues.
 Faculty and staff are working to green their departments by reducing material consumption, increasing recycling, reducing energy use, and encouraging other responsible behaviors.

 This Spring Texas State University will be participating in RecycleMania.
-Click here for more information.
+Go to the RecycleMania website for more information.

 Please consider the environment before printing from this website.